cicsdev/cics-java-liberty-sqlj/README.md

 ### To import the samples into Eclipse
 1. Import the projects into CICS Explorer using **File -> Import -> General -> Existing** projects into workspace
 1. Add SQLJ support to the dynamic web project `com.ibm.cicsdev.sqlj.web` using the context menu **Add SQLJ support**.
-This will add the DataStudio sqlj.zip file to the build path.
+This will add the DataStudio sqlj.zip file to the build path, and create a `SQLJJavaSource` folder containing the Java source and serialized profile (`.ser`) file  which are generated automatically by the Data Studio tooling from the `.sqlj` source.
 1. Resolve the remaining build path errors on the Dynamic web project using the following menu: **Build Path -> Configure Build Path -> Libraries -> Add Library -> CICS with Java EE and Liberty** and select the version of CICS TS for deployment (either CICS TS V5.3 or CICS TS V5.4)

-**Note**: The Dynamic web project has `SQLJ support` and when imported into Eclipse, the `Java Resources` folder has a [`src`](projects/com.ibm.cicsdev.sqlj.web/src) folder.
-This contains both `.java` and `.sqlj` source files.
-Additionally, there is a [`SQLJJavaSource`](projects/com.ibm.cicsdev.sqlj.web/SQLJJavaSource) folder.
-This contains the Java source and serialized profile (`.ser`) files which are generated automatically by the Data Studio tooling from the `.sqlj` source.